jellyfish9629/NextJS-chat-app/README.md

 ## Add message history

 There is currently no chat history in this demo, you'll only see messages that come in after you join the chat.
 You could expand this demo by using [Ably's rewind feature](https://www.ably.io/documentation/realtime/history) for up to two minutes of history for free, or with a paid account, for up to ~48 hours.

-## Add user names

-There aren't any usernames sent with the chat messages.
-This demo could be extended to introduce a username input box, and to add the current username to messages as they're sent.

-The demo uses the randomly generated Ably client Id as a unique identifier - which is how it can detect if it is "me" or "someone else" who sent the message.